Joey Browner: Personal life

-Browner is a member of the 1980s all star all decade team, of the NFL Gridiron Legends team along with former Viking teammate Cris Carter and the PAC 12 all century team, also on the EA Sports game, NFL Street 2.
-Joey Browner was enshrined into the African-American hall of fame in 2004 for his work in radio sports broadcasting with his longtime friend Rich Perez in Las Vegas and Hawaii.
+Browner is a member of the 1980s all-star all-decade team, of the NFL Gridiron Legends team along with former Viking teammate Cris Carter and the PAC-12 all-century team, also on the EA Sports game, NFL Street 2.
+Joey Browner was enshrined into the African-American Hall of Fame in 2004 for his work in radio sports broadcasting with his longtime friend Rich Perez in Las Vegas and Hawaii.

 Browner has been nominated for Pro Football Hall of Fame selection nine times.
 He is the 21st member of the Ring of Honor and the 17th player in Minnesota Vikings history.
-Browner was inducted into the All "Mall of America Field" team signifying the best players who played for the Vikings during their years at the Metrodome/Mall of America Field.
+Browner was inducted into the "All-Mall of America Field Team" in 2013, which signified the best players who played for the Vikings during their years at the Metrodome/Mall of America Field.